bradygaster-zz/extending-vscode-talk/readme.md

 When you're developing extensions you need to see what's happening in your development instance of VS Code.
 Let's make a snippet that makes it easy to insert the `console.log` call, since we'll use it a lot during extension debugging.

-1. Create a new empty JS extension named `meta-extension`
+1. Create a new empty JS extension named `demo-extension-workspace`
-2. Open the `meta-extension` folder in VS Code
+2. Open the `demo-extension-workspace` folder in VS Code
 3. Add the file `snippets/console.json` to the workspace with this JSON

 ```json